 Skyward is an FAA-approved LAANC provider, which means that drone operators can gain automated access to this airspace via the Skyward platform.
 Skyward sends over authorization and notification records to the FAA for display to air traffic control.

-Please note: LAANC airspace is not available at every airport in the U.S. Skyward will continue to update our Airspace Map as the FAA adds more airports.
-Download our PDF of current UAS Facility Maps here.
+Please note: LAANC airspace is not available in all areas.
+Skyward will continue to update our Airspace Map as the FAA adds more airports.
+Download our PDF of current UAS Facility Maps for current information.

 Requesting Approval to Fly in Controlled Airspace through LAANC